hypernova-developer/Jenny/docs/ROADMAP.md

 - Also, the integration of Dawn Package Manager will increase the UX of the Jenny ecosystem.
 The philosophy of Jenny is to combine all of the tools made by `hypernova-developer` and make them accessible from one tool but only different commands.

 ## v9.x.x-LTS
+NOTICE: The plans for this release are not definite.
+They might change in time.